 and practice, providing you with both empirical knowledge and innovative skills.Our graduates go on to serve as leaders, administrators, faculty and policy analysts

-issues in higher education policy and practice and hold higher education leadership
+in higher education and higher education adjacent organizations across the country

 We offer an international higher education class that may include overseas travel.

 Our dual degree master’s and doctoral programs with the Universidad Popular Autonoma del Estado de Puebla (UPAEP) in Puebla, Mexico, allow students to take coursework

 from both OSU and UPAEP and earn either a master’s or doctoral degree from both institutions.
 We

 also have a long history of international collaborations.

 Our student-oriented faculty are grounded in the history and mission of higher education

 and are attuned to emerging trends in global higher education.
 We focus on equipping